philpagel/PCE174-communication/readme.md

 the type of blob.
 The actual data follows immediately after that.

-Most numerical data is encoded as binary coded decimal (BCD), i.e bytes are interpreted as two separate 4 bit nibbles which encode decimal digits (0-9), separately.
+Most numerical data is encoded as binary coded decimal (BCD), i.e bytes are interpreted as two separate 4 bit nibbles which encode decimal digits (0-9).

 ### Manually stored data